NilVentosa/arch-linux-macbook-pro/README.md

 #### Create and mount partitions

 This is probably not necessary, but you can run `efivar -l` to display the EFI variables and make sure you will need to partition accordingly, so if nothing shows up after running that this guide is no bueno for you.
-Once that is out of the way let's partition using cgdisk.
+Once that is out of the way let\'s partition using cgdisk.
 This is quite intuitive so just run `cgdisk /dev/sda` (of course change sda for whatever drive you want to use) and delete whatever is left there and create the partitions:

 |id  |size|type|name|
 |----|----|----|----|